Cenote City, by Monique Quintana. Clash Books, March 2019. 156 pages. $13.95, paper.

 My father kissed my mother’s lips and tasted the animal’s blood and it tasted like one thousand little starts in his mouth.
 He didn’t like the taste of it because it reminded him that she would never be his.

 Each character has their own chapter to speak of their own tale, yet all these people are connected either by the town or family or friendship.
 As much as this collection is heavy with folklore, the characters still maintain the present day with relatable issues, such as love, death, fashion, and even a nerve-wracking sex scene in a dressing room.
-Quintana delivers it all, but never in a manner where the reader is left questioning her direction.
-The familiar feeling of friendship, sorrow, death, and magic all seem comfortable in its dark roots, enough for any reader, from any background, to have a sense of connection with its characters and their tragedies:
+Quintana delivers it all, but never in a manner where we are left questioning her direction.
+The familiar feeling of friendship, sorrow, death, and magic all seem comfortable in its dark roots, enough for any of us, from any background, to have a sense of connection with its characters and their tragedies:

 The spring after Lune’s father left them, she found her mother in the backyard of their house, floating in a plastic baby pool, her dress blooming around her body like a daffodil.
 Lune had been to a birthday party in Storylandia.
 She began to scream and tried to pull her mother out of the water.
 The warmth of the water was a shock to her hands and it soaked her party dress, making the skin on her legs burn and itch.
 She clawed at her own skin with her nails, painted pink by her mother with care.
 If the clouds could bear witness to that afternoon, they would say that Lune was a swirl of ribbons and brown skin, her kneecaps scraped by the sea of grass, bluish green and bleating, not willing to give up their secrets.

-Readers who love imagery and language so beautiful it hurts to read will love this collection.
-The layering of folktales woven with modern characters and cultures, magic and rituals, will have readers lost in a world full of the impossible, yet, still relatable and with a strong sense of connection to loss and heartbreak, it sometimes catches you off guard.
+We who love imagery and language so beautiful it hurts to read will love this collection.
+The layering of folktales woven with modern characters and cultures, magic and rituals, will have us lost in a world full of the impossible, yet, still relatable and with a strong sense of connection to loss and heartbreak, it sometimes catches you off guard.
 Quintana is a voice to be both reckoned with as well as absorbed.
-Both the beauty and trauma of her writing come from experience driven by an instinct for language and images that will leave the reader breathless, feeling like they are drowning in the power of Cenote City and all its terrible wonder.
+Both the beauty and trauma of her writing come from experience driven by an instinct for language and images that will leave us breathless, feeling like they are drowning in the power of Cenote City and all its terrible wonder.

 Hillary Leftwich earned her MFA in fiction and poetry from the Mile High MFA at Regis University in Denver.
 She is co-host for At the Inkwell Denver, a monthly reading series.
 Her first book, Ghosts Are Just Strangers Who Know How to Knock, was published by Civil Coping Mechanisms in October 2019.
 Find her online at hillaryleftwich.com.